snowwits/openend/README.md

 ## Usage
 ### General
 - **Toolbar icon:** The extension has an icon in the Chrome toolbar (next to the address bar).
 Click on it to quickly access the most important features
-- **Options:** On the popup you can click on the "Options..." to open the full options of the extension.
-Explore the options and customize the extension as you like
+- **Options:** On the popup you can click on the "Options..." button to open the options of the extension.
+Explore the options and customize the extension as you like it

 ### Enable/Disable Spoiler-free Mode
 - Click on the Open End icon in the Chrome toolbar